vstanciu47/nodeJS-course-for-students/docs/07-testing.md

 import * as express from "express";
 import * as supertest from "supertest";
 import { env } from "../env"
-import { setDiscoveryClientRouter } from "./discovery-client.route";
+import { setDiscoveryClientRoute } from "./discovery-client.route";

 describe(`GET ${env.DISCOVERY_CLIENT_ROUTE}`, () => {
 	let app: express.Application;